Do Old People Smell Different? The Facts About Changing Body Odor for Seniors and Caregivers

 In addition to using nonenal soap, lifestyle changes can help.
 The goal of these changes is to reduce stress (which can increase the production of nonenal) and keep skin and clothing clean.
 Check out these strategies that can help get rid of nonenal:

 - Drink lots of water.
 (When you're dehydrated, your skin can become drier, so any substance your body produces will be more concentrated.)
+An insulated water bottle can help you keep track of how much you're drinking and make sure you're getting enough hydration.

 - Wear cotton clothing so that your skin can breathe easily.
+Something basic like this t-shirt for women or this one for men works well under clothing or worn on its own.

 - Ensure that clothing and bedding are washed regularly.